 Interesting fact: Runners high is now believed to be associated with the natural release of your own endocannabinoids!

-So, we know phytocannabinoids can interact directly with endocannabinoid receptors in human bodies, but these plant cannabinoids can also interact with other types of receptors.
-A good example of this is CBD, it can affect the total amount of endocannabinoids in our brain without binding to a receptor site.
+Yes, a good example of this is the phytocannabinoid CBD, it can regulate the number of endocannabinoids in our brain without binding to a receptor site.

 CBD inhibits the FAAH enzyme.
 Remember it was the FAAH enzyme that breaks down the endocannabinoid called anandamide.